refuel-ai/autolabel/docs/modules.md

 All 3 of these modules can be instantiated with configs.
 A config can be passed in as a dictionary or as the path to a json file.
 The config consists of different keys and the following section will list out each key along with the property of the module that it affects.

-### TaskConfig
+### Config

-The TaskConfig class is used to parse, validate, and store information about the annotation task being performed (i.e. Classification, Entity Recognition, Question Answering).
+The Config class is used to parse, validate, and store information about the labeling task being performed.

-::: src.autolabel.configs.task_config.TaskConfig
-    rendering:
-        show_root_full_path: no
-        heading_level: 4

-### ModelConfig

-The LLMConfig is used to load the dataset and the seed examples correctly.
-It defines the strategy for reading the input and passing to different modules.

-::: src.autolabel.configs.model_config.ModelConfig
-    rendering:
-        show_root_full_path: no
-        heading_level: 4

-### DatasetConfig

-The DatasetConfig is used to load the dataset and the seed examples correctly.
-It defines the strategy for reading the input and passing to different modules.

-::: src.autolabel.configs.dataset_config.DatasetConfig
+::: src.autolabel.configs.config.AutolabelConfig
     rendering:
         show_root_full_path: no
         heading_level: 4